 Instagram Automation Reporting for Agencies: What Metrics Actually Matter

 Agency Instagram automation reporting shows clients the ROI of DM automation through 6 key metrics: DMs sent vs manual baseline, response rate percentage, link clicks from DMs with UTM tracking, conversions from DM links, hours saved per week, and cost savings compared to hiring a VA.
 Present these in a monthly Google Slides template with before/after comparisons, an ROI calculator showing time saved multiplied by hourly rate, and clear attribution using UTM parameters.
-Most agencies report monthly with a simple dashboard showing automation handled 300+ DMs while you slept—saving 10 hours and generating $2,400 in tracked revenue.
+Most agencies report monthly with a simple dashboard showing automation handled 300+ DMs while you slept - saving 10 hours and generating $2,400 in tracked revenue.

 This guide shows you exactly which metrics to track, how to present them to clients, and templates you can use today.
+If you’re still in the sales phase, start with our agency proposal template for Instagram automation before moving to reporting.

 TL;DR